previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 registry-proxy.previder.io/quay/cilium/cilium:v1.19.4@sha256:2eb67991eaa9368ba199c2fac2c573cb0ffdeb79184533344f42fc9a7ff6af3c
 ```

-In this example, the currently running Cilium version is v1.19.4.
+At the time of writing, this guide is based on Cilium v1.19.4

 Important: Always check the Cilium version before proceeding.
 Use the documentation that corresponds to the installed Cilium version.

-At the time of writing, this guide is based on Cilium v1.19.

 For Cilium v1.19, see the official Cilium Gateway API documentation: